Find Minnesota Public Records: Free State Database Searches

 2. From any Minnesota County Vital Records Office.
 Some county offices may print the death certificate while the requester waits.

-To perform an online record search, the Minnesota Department of Health has a Death Search Tool.
 It should be noted that this search covers only deaths that occurred after 1997.
 The search tool captures:

 1. The deceased’s first name, last name, and DOB or